JOJ0/synadm/doc/source/features.rst

 Synapse Admin API Coverage
 ==========================

-Below table shows which Synapse Admin APIs are used by their corresponding ``synadm`` commands.
-To add a newly released or otherwise missing API, edit `features.csv`_ and submit a `pull request`_.
-If you happen to miss a feature in ``synadm`` for an API that is already tracked here, file a `feature request issue`_ or even better, a `pull request`_ implementing the feature.
+The tables below show which Synapse Admin APIs are used by their corresponding ``synadm`` commands.
+The left column's entries link to the official Synapse Admin API documentation, the right column's entries point to the ``synadm`` CLI reference.
+To add missing entries to a table edit one of the CSV files in our `documentation source directory`_ and submit a `pull request`_.

 Account Validity
 ----------------